studiopress/pattern-manager/.github/PULL_REQUEST_TEMPLATE.md

 ## Tasks

-- [ ] I have signed a [Contributor License Agreement (CLA)](https://github.com/studiopress/pattern-manager/wiki/For-Developers#contributor-license-agreement-cla) with WP Engine.
+- [ ] I am a WP Engine employee (sorry, we're not accepting community contributions anymore).

 ### Summary of changes
 <!-- A short but detailed summary of the changes. -->